RyanCavanaugh/project-references-demo/README.md

 # Branches You Can Try

-The following branches are provided for demo purposes
+The following branches are provided for demo/exploration purposes

 ### `circular`
 This branch introduces a circular dependency by editing the `core` project's `tsconfig.json` to add a dependency to `zoo`.